MattSturgeon/freecam-retagger/README.md

 ### Create new tags
 The first step is to create the new tags. `create_tags.sh` will create 47 new tags, in the format `v1.2.3`, each backdated to when the version was _released_.

+Can be re-run and will re-create new-format tags.

 ```shell
 ./create_tags.sh
 ```